^

 The team also analyzed the impact of climate change on several serious but common psychiatric disorders, including anxiety, depression and schizophrenia.

-The researchers note that as the severity of severe weather events increases and global temperatures rise, populations are exposed to worsening environmental factors that may not have been severe enough to affect brain disease in some of the earlier studies reviewed in the analysis.
+The researchers note that as the severity of severe weather events increases and global temperatures rise, populations are being exposed to worsening environmental factors that may not have been severe enough to affect brain disease in some of the earlier studies reviewed in the analysis.

-He added: “The concept of climate anxiety is an additional, potentially significant factor: many brain diseases are associated with a higher risk of psychiatric disorders, including anxiety, and such multiple diseases may further complicate the effects of climate change and the adaptations needed to stay healthy.
-But there are actions that we can and should take now.”
+He added: “The concept of climate anxiety is an additional, potentially significant factor: many brain diseases are associated with a higher risk of psychiatric disorders, including anxiety, and such multiple diseases may further complicate the impact of climate change and the adaptations needed to stay healthy.
+But there are actions we can and should take now.”

 You are reporting a typo in the following text: